hnvt1989/automation-agents/docs/planner_llm_refactor.md

 "log 3 hours on TASK-1 implementing the API"
 "spent 4 hours on TASK-2"

+Note: Daily logs now use `log_id` instead of `task_id` in the YAML files.

 # Planning
 "plan for tomorrow"
 "what's on my agenda today"

+# Task Search and Listing
+"list all tasks"
+"find task with title including 'test scenarios'" "search for tasks containing 'documentation'"
 ```

 ## Implementation Details